School-of-Code-HQ/importing-and-exporting-modules/README.md

 Now it's time to import both and start building out our `app.js` file.

-Creating an `app.js` file in the root of your project.
+Create an `app.js` file in the root of your project.

 Inside `app.js`: